ursalaan/Serverless-Incident-Dashboard/README.md

 Each note is timestamped, immutable, and part of the permanent audit trail.

 Every meaningful system action is recorded in a timeline:
-- incident creation
+- Incident creation
-- status changes
+- Status changes
-- context updates
+- Context updates
 - AI output generation

 This makes system behaviour explainable and reviewable.

----

 ## AI Integration (Deliberate & Constrained)

 AI is used in a bounded, non-magical way.

 It generates:
-- a technical summary
+- A technical summary
-- suggested next steps
+- Suggested next steps
-- a stakeholder-friendly update
+- A stakeholder-friendly update

 AI output is:
-- constrained to provided context
+- Constrained to provided context
-- severity-aware
+- Severity-aware
-- explicitly instructed not to invent facts
+- Explicitly instructed not to invent facts

 All AI outputs are stored as timestamped artefacts, not conversations.

----

 ## Metrics

 The dashboard calculates operational metrics directly from server-side data:
-- total incidents
+- Total incidents
-- open vs resolved
+- Open vs resolved
-- average resolution time
+- Average resolution time

 Metrics are derived only from valid timestamps and update automatically as incidents change state.

----

 ## UI Philosophy

 This is an internal tool, not a consumer product.

 Design principles:
-- no frontend framework
+- No frontend framework
-- no animations or visual noise
+- No animations or visual noise
-- clear hierarchy and readability
+- Clear hierarchy and readability
-- muted metadata, strong state indicators
+- Muted metadata, strong state indicators

 Styling choices are communicative, not decorative.

----

 ## Scope & Trade-offs

 The following are intentionally out of scope:
-- authentication
+- Authentication
-- multi-user isolation
+- Multi-user isolation
-- role-based access control
+- Role-based access control

 The system currently uses a single global incident store, which is appropriate for:
-- demos
+- Demos
-- portfolio review
+- Portfolio review
-- architectural discussion
+- Architectural discussion

 These omissions are conscious trade-offs, not oversights.

----

 ## What This Project Demonstrates

-- serverless backend design
+- Serverless backend design
-- stateful systems using Durable Objects
+- Stateful systems using Durable Objects
-- operationally realistic workflows
+- Operationally realistic workflows
-- audit-first data modelling
+- Audit-first data modelling
-- intentional UI restraint
+- Intentional UI restraint
-- sound architectural judgment
+- Sound architectural judgment

-This project is designed to be discussed, extended, and reviewed — not just run.
+This project is designed to be discussed, extended, and reviewed - Not to just run.